2k4sm/2k4sm/README.md

   [
     listening to rock music,
     playing video games,
-    exporing and learning new technologies.
+    exporing and learning new technologies
   ]

 tools_&_technologies_i_use: